 DAY 3: Land and Plants DAY 6: Animals and Man

 The question of the length of the days is often raised.
 There are two major views presented: (1) they are 24-hour periods, (2) or they are long periods of time.
 It is beyond the purpose and scope of this chapter to analyze each of these views.
 However, it is my understanding that the days are to be viewed as normal 24-hour days consisting of morning and evening.

 The Image Bearer of God

 The pinnacle of God’s creation is man.
 We learn that God created man in His image (Gen. 1:26, 27).
 This sets him aside from the rest of creation, as this is not said of anything else.
 A basic understanding of being made in God’s image is to say that God made man similar to Himself.
 This can be understood in two ways.
 Firstly, man is made like God in terms of resemblance.
-That is to say he is a spiritual, rational and immortal being.
+That is to say, he is a spiritual, rational and immortal being.
 Secondly, man is a representative of God.
-When people see man, they should see God.
+When people see a man, they should see God.
 Obviously not in a complete way (because man is not God), but in such a way that God can be known and glorified.
-Man should live in such a way that it is evident that he lives to the glory of God.
-To be made in the image of God reveals that there is dignity and value to human life.
+Man should live in such a way that it is evident that he lives for the glory of God.
+To be made in the image of God reveals that there are dignity and value to human life.
 As an image bearer, Adam was called to,

 “Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth” (Gen. 1:28).